 - Have you had a stroke or unexplained numbness, tingling or weakness of one side of your body, or difficulty speaking?

 What you can do in the meantime

-It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and becoming more physically active.
-These are primary lines of defense against atherosclerosis and its complications, including heart attack and stroke.
+It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and getting more exercise.
+These are simple ways to protect yourself against atherosclerosis and its complications, including heart attack and stroke.